chhillv2/nodejs-cars/README.md

 npm start

 Server side code will run on 3000 by default and please run client side on some other port.

-The server code can also be run by:
+# The server code can also be tested by command line:

-# node app.js "name of command which is defined in app.js file in server folder"
+node app.js "name of command which is defined in app.js file in server folder"

 # Docker
 docker build -t <your username>/node-web-app .